Credit: Kate Missine

-A nine-foot bird, gigantic toadstools, a miniature mine: You may think you’ve stumbled onto the set of a new Lewis Carroll movie, but this wonderland adventure is all real — and yours for exploring at Lake Sammamish State Park's new 10,000 square-foot all-accessible destination playground, located by the park’s Sunset Beach.
+A 9-foot bird, gigantic toadstools, a miniature mine: You may think you’ve stumbled onto the scene of a Lewis Carroll story, but this wonderland adventure is all real — and yours for the exploring at Lake Sammamish State Park's new 10,000-square-foot all-accessible destination playground.

-Three days before its official debut, I and my two lucky little test subjects had the privilege of stepping behind the fencing and into the colorful, nature-inspired adventure that all Puget Sound families can now enjoy.
+Three days before the park's official opening, I and my two lucky little test subjects had the privilege of stepping behind the fencing and into the colorful, nature-inspired adventure that all Puget Sound families can now enjoy.

-“This is a nature park, and we want the kids to play outside but also really appreciate the nature,” said Janet Farness, executive director of the Friends of Lake Sammamish State Park, which helped fundraise and gain support for the $1.1 million playground.
+“This is a nature park, and we want the kids to play outside but also really appreciate nature,” says Janet Farness, executive director of Friends of Lake Sammamish State Park.
+The organization helped raise funds and gain support for the $1.1 million playground.
 “That’s what’s so unique about this playground.”

 A giant blue heron greets visitors at the entrance in playful reference to the park’s heron rookery, spraying water at the press of a button.
-Around it, handcrafted mosaic glass mimics a stream of water on the ground, flowing towards a row of happily hopping salmon.
-Whimsical oversized mushrooms and a quirky Issaquah Mining Co. coal mine double as imaginative spaces to climb on, hide in and slide down, while a large xylophone and an oversized set of outdoor chimes beckon budding musicians.
+Around it, handcrafted mosaic glass mimics a stream of water on the ground, flowing toward a row of happily hopping salmon.
+Whimsical oversized mushrooms and a quirky Issaquah Mining Co. coal mine double as imaginative spaces to climb on, hide in and slide down, while a large xylophone and a set of outdoor chimes beckon budding musicians.

-Cute hidden critters peek out; and peppered around are bright interactive displays, where curious minds can learn all about mushroom types or hear animal sounds.
+Cute hidden critters peek out; and peppered around are bright interactive displays, engaging curious minds to learn all about mushroom types or hear animal sounds.

 “Mining is such a big part of Issaquah’s history, and so is the salmon,” says Farness.
 “And we wanted to include a lot of natural elements, so we have the animals, logs and trees.”